The Breast Mass on Mammogram

 When a radiologist interprets a mammogram, there are a number of characteristic abnormalities in breast tissue which they will be looking for.
 Sometimes they will note simple changes in density, a ‘distortion‘, or the presence of microcalcifications.

-When a mammogram is interpreted by a radiologist, there are a number of characteristic abnormalities in breast tissue which they will be looking for.
-Sometimes they will note simple changes in density,a ‘distortion‘, or the presence of microcalcifications, but at others times the breast X-ray will clearly reveal a ‘mass‘, which may not be clinically palpable.
-Most breast masses occur due to benign causes, but certain characteristics of mass may be more suspicious for breast cancer.
+However, at others times, the breast X-ray will clearly reveal a mass, which may not be clinically palpable.
+Most breast masses occur due to benign causes, but certain characteristics of a breast mass may be more suspicious for breast cancer.

 |Shape||Likely Benign||Suspicious||Highly Suspicious of Malignancy|

 If the mass appears more like a ‘lobule‘ than a purely round or oval shape, then it is somewhat more suspicious for breast cancer.
-Masses appearing with a very irregular, or ‘random‘ shape or highly suspicious for breast cancer.
+A breast mass appearing with a very irregular or ‘random‘ shape is highly suspicious for breast cancer.

 |Density||Likely Benign||Suspicious||Highly Suspicious of Malignancy|

 The ‘density‘ of a mass, in terms of the relative amounts of fatty elements present, becomes highly suspicious for breast cancer when the density is high.
-In other words, when there is little mammographic evidence of fatty tissue within the mass, this tends to suggest that the mass is composed primarily of malignant cancer cells.
+In other words, when there is little evidence on mammogram of fatty tissue within the mass, this tends to suggest that the mass may be primarily malignant cancer cells.